1981

 so we couldn't get tagged by appearing on that album.
 Once people hear the single

-[Dreaming Of Me], they'll change their minds!"[3]
+[Dreaming of Me], they'll change their minds!"[3]

-"new romantic" over and over again.
-And it also took them a long time to not being
+and over again.
+And it also took them a long time not to be seen as cute anymore.

 (with friendly permission of © Juan Luis V.C.)

-On February 20 Dreaming Of Me / Ice Machine was released
+On 20 February Dreaming of Me / Ice Machine was released

-one which fades out, and one with a so called "cold end".
-The B-Side,
+Two mixes of the song were released, one which fades out, and one with a so-called

-Ice Machine, is similarly available in a fading version, and one with
+"cold end".
+The B-Side, Ice Machine, was similarly available in a fading

-a "cold end".
-Due to the poor chart placement, Dreaming of Me did not
+version, and one with a "cold end".
+Due to the poor chart placement,

 pressing of the album, replacing I Sometimes Wish I Was Dead.

-Nevertheless it was a special moment for the band, of course,
+Nevertheless, it was a special moment for the band, of course,

 around the radio.

-Fletch: "By comparison doing things like Top Of The Pops later in the year
+Fletch: "By comparison doing things like Top of the Pops later in the year

 for New Life wasn't the great thing I expected it to be - no excitement